Preferred bidder announced

 - VINCI Joint Venture, comprising VINCI Construction Grands Projects, HEB Construction and Solentache Bachy.

-Watercare will release design and technical documentation in March and the Request for Proposal will be issued to shortlisted contractors in May 2018.
+Watercare released design and technical documentation in March 2018 and a Request for Proposals was issued to shortlisted contractors in May 2018.